-The District was a State of California subrecipient of federal Coronavirus State and Local Fiscal Recovery Funds in the amount of \$7,169.
-The funds are to be applied to delinquent customer accounts as dictated by the program.
-The District received the funds in 2022.
+In 2021, the District was a State of California subrecipient of federal Coronavirus State and Local Fiscal Recovery Funds in the amount of \$7,169.
+In 2022, the District received additional State budget funding of \$1,829.
+The funds are to be applied to delinquent customer accounts as dictated by the programs.